lifaon74/observables/examples/04-do-an-http-request-with-observables.md

 new<T>(promiseFactory: (signal: IAdvancedAbortSignal) => Promise<T>, options?: IPromiseObservableOptions): IPromiseObservable<T>;
 ```

 The `promiseFactory` is a function returning a Promise.
-It is called once if mode is different than `every`, else it is called for each Observers.
+It is called once if mode is different from `every`, else it is called for each Observer.
 The AdvancedAbortSignal provided in this function must be used to abort/cancel unnecessary work as seen previously (used in `then` for example).

 This signal is aborted by the PromiseObservable in certain circumstances: for example, if it has no more observers,